 The mean path coefficient estimates that are shown underlined were obtained through the application of the PLS Mode A algorithm to datasets where no data was missing (NMD).
 Note that they generally underestimate the true path coefficients.
 This underestimation stems from the use of composites, discussed earlier, which leads to an attenuation of composite correlations (Nunnally & Bernstein, 1994).
-This correlation attenuation extends to the path coefficients (Kock, 2015a; 2015b), leading to the observed underestimation.
-The opposite effect is observed in connection with loadings, which tend to be overestimated in PLS-based SEM analyses employing PLS Mode A. As noted earlier, these problems are addressed in this software through the availability of factor-based PLS algorithms (Kock, 2017; 2019a; 2019b; 2019c).
+This correlation attenuation extends to the path coefficients (Kock, 2015a; 2015b), leading to the observed underestimated in PLS-based SEM analyses employing PLS Mode A. As noted earlier, these problems are addressed in this software through the availability of factor-based PLS algorithms (Kock, 2017; 2019a; 2019b; 2019c; 2023c).